-On July 2, 2020, in connection with the sale of Series B Preferred Stock to Falcon Fund 2 Holding Company, L.P. (the "EW Purchaser"), an affiliate of EW Healthcare Partners, as described in the 2019 Form 10-K, the Company agreed that, for so long as the EW Purchaser beneficially owns (i) at least 10% of the total number of outstanding shares of Company common stock (calculated on a fully-diluted, as converted basis), the EW Purchaser will be entitled to designate two individuals to serve on the Board and (ii) at least 5% but less than 10% of the total number of outstanding shares of Company common stock (calculated on a fully-diluted, as converted basis), the EW Purchaser will be entitled to designate one individual to serve on the Board (such designated directors, the "Preferred Directors").
+On July 2, 2020, in connection with the sale of Series B Preferred Stock to Falcon Fund 2 Holding Company, L.P. (the "EW Purchaser"), an affiliate of EW Healthcare Partners, as described in the Company's 2019 Annual Report on Form 10-K, the Company agreed that, for so long as the EW Purchaser beneficially owns (i) at least 10% of the total number of outstanding shares of Company common stock (calculated on a fully-diluted, as converted basis), the EW Purchaser will be entitled to designate two individuals to serve on the Board and (ii) at least 5% but less than 10% of the total number of outstanding shares of Company common stock (calculated on a fully-diluted, as converted basis), the EW Purchaser will be entitled to designate directors, the "Preferred Directors").
 The Preferred Directors will not be members of any class of directors that is elected by the holders of Company common stock (a "Common Director").
-However, the Board may, by notice to the EW Purchaser, either appoint any individual serving as a Preferred Director as a Common Director or nominate any individual serving as a Preferred Director for election as a Common Director, provided that (i) no such appointment or nomination takes place such that such individual would be up for election as a Common Director prior to the Company's 2022 annual meeting of shareholders, and (ii) if any individual serving as a Preferred Director has been appointed or nominated as a Common Director prior to July 2, 2022, then no other individual serving as a Preferred Director has been appointed or nominated as a Common Director prior to July 2, 2022.
-From and after the time that no Series B Preferred Stock remains outstanding, the EW Purchaser's right to designate directors in accordance with the preceding sentence will convert into a right, subject to the same ownership thresholds described above, to designate up to two individuals to be nominated by the Company to serve on the Board as Common Directors.
-The initial Preferred Directors are
+However, the Board may, by notice to the EW Purchaser, either appoint any individual serving as a Preferred Director as a Common Director or nominate any individual serving as a Preferred Director as a Common Director prior to the Company's 2022 annual meeting of shareholders, and (ii) if any individual serving as a Preferred Director has been appointed or nominated as a Common Director prior to July 2, 2022, then no other individual serving as a Preferred Director has been appointed or nominated as a Common Director prior to July 2, 2022, then no other individual serving as a Preferred Director has been appointed or nominated as a Common Director prior to July 2, 2022, then no other individual serving as a Preferred Director has been appointed or nominated as a Common Director prior to July 2, 2022, then no other individual serving as a Preferred Director has been appointed or nominated as a Common Director prior to July 2, 2022, then no other individual serving as a Preferred Director serve or nominated as a Common Director prior to July 2, 2022.
+From and after the time that no Series B Preferred